CHAPTER 5

 In this verse, the apostle John is verifying again what he is seeing in Heaven.
 He says here that he " saw in the right hand of Him that sat on the throne a book".
 John sees God Almighty holding a book in His right hand.
 We covered the significance of the right hand in Chapter 1.
 Please refer to Revelation 1:16 for reference on the importance of the right hand of God.
 We also know from the previous verses that it is God sitting on the throne.
 So let's get right to the book that God is holding in His right hand.

 There is a book located at the Bulgaria National Museum of History that some people may deem as the oldest book in the world.
 It has six pages of 24-carat gold written in Etruscan script.
 Reports estimate that this book is about 2,500 years old.
-I do not know of anyone today who could articulate such beautiful carvings in gold as was done here over two thousand years ago!
-However, there is a book we can hold in our hands that was written over 3,500 years ago.
+I do not know of anyone today who could articulate such beautiful carvings in gold, without a machine, as was done here over two thousand years ago!
+There is a book we can hold in our hands that was written over 3,500 years ago.

 Around 1520 B.C., the book of Job was written by very early civilization.
 Even though the book of Job is placed 18th in the Bible index, it is the oldest book of the Bible.
 You can hold and read it anytime and see how intelligently written it is.
 These two books themselves verify that early civilization was very intelligent.